The Quranic command to follow the 'millat' of Abraham

 With these words, God is asserting the fact that those people are idolising others besides God.
 All those who do not believe God when He confirms that the Quran contains all the details of our religion, regardless of what was decreed for those before us or what we inherited, they are indeed transgressors.
 They are following rules and rites from outside the Quran, thus they have set up other gods to follow besides God.

 4- God's words of truth continue:

-"When our revelations are recited to them, clearly, you recognise wickedness on the faces of those who disbelieve.
-They almost attack those who recite our revelations to them".
+When Our clear revelations are recited to them, you detect evil on the faces of those who disbelieve.
+They almost assault those who recite Our revelations to them.
+22:72

 Then in verse 46 God says that He gave Jesus the Injeel and once again (in verse 47) God repeats the warning He gave to the receivers of the Injeel, the warning about those who do not rule in accordance with the revelation given to them.

-Then in verses 48 and 49 God tells Muhammad that He gave him the Quran and that he should rule "Bima Anzal Allah".
-The very first words in verse 48 confirm that "ma Anzal Allah" mean the Quran (Kitaab) and nothing else.
+Then in verses 48 and 49 God tells Muhammad that He gave him the Quran and that he should rule 'bima anzal Allah.'
+The very first words in verse 48 confirm that 'ma anzal Allah' mean the Quran (Kitaab) and nothing else.

 This time the warning of ruling with God's revelations is repeated to the reader of the Quran twice, in verse 48 and once again in the first words of verse 49.

 This warning, together with the confirmation that the Quran supersedes the older Scriptures (5:48), confirms that we are not required to follow the previous Scriptures which were revealed to previous people, nor are we required to follow what we have inherited, we are only to follow the Quran: